 - 14. National and local policies and practices for disaster risk management should be based on a clear understanding of risk in all its dimensions of vulnerability and exposure of persons and assets and hazards characteristics, particularly at the local level.
-Actions should include: - a) Systematically survey, record and publicly account for all disaster loss and economic and social impact, taking into account gender-specific and sex/age/disabilitydisaggregated data. - b) Periodically assess disaster risks, namely persons and economic and fiscal assets' exposure and vulnerability as well as hazards' characteristics. - c) Promote free and open availability of and access to risk, disasters and loss information, and their dissemination, at all levels, taking into account the needs of different categories of users. - d) Enhance the collection, exchange and dissemination of risk and disaster information through inclusive coordination arrangements, such as national and local platforms and community centers, and promote the engagement of the private sector for resilient investments. - e) Build the capacity of local government officials and stakeholders, especially throughtraining and learning programmes in disaster risk reduction targeted at specific sectors in order to ensure consistent implementation of disaster risk related policies and plans. - f) Strengthen networks among disaster experts, managers and planners across sectors and between regions, and create or strengthen procedures for using available expertise when agencies and other important actors develop local risk reduction plans. - g) Promote community-based training initiatives, considering the role of volunteers, as appropriate, to enhance local capacities to mitigate and cope with disasters. - h) Promote and improve dialogue and cooperation among scientific communities, including social and economic sciences, and practitioners working on disaster risk management.
+Actions should include: - a) Systematically survey, record and publicly account for all disaster loss and economic and social impact, taking into account gender-specific and sex/age/disabilitydisaggregated data. - b) Periodically assess disaster risks, namely persons and economic and fiscal assets' exposure and vulnerability as well as hazards' characteristics; including through the use of Space-based information in combination with in-situ data. - c) Promote free and open availability of and access to risk, disasters and loss information, and their dissemination, at all levels, taking into account the needs of different categories of users. - d) Enhance the collection, exchange and dissemination of risk and disaster information through inclusive coordination arrangements, such as national and local platforms and community centers, and promote the engagement of the private sector for resilient investments. - e) Build the capacity of local government officials and stakeholders, especially through training and learning programmes in disaster risk reduction targeted at specific sectors in order to ensure consistent implementation of disaster risk related policies and plans. - f) Strengthen networks among disaster experts, managers and planners across sectors and between regions, and create or strengthen procedures for using available expertise when agencies and other important actors develop local risk reduction plans. - g) Promote community-based training initiatives, considering the role of volunteers, as appropriate, to enhance local capacities to mitigate and cope with disasters. - h) Promote and improve dialogue and cooperation among scientific communities,